radivot/myelo/CML/michor05/miFME/README.md

 ![](outs/converge3.png)

-Convergence of these 2- and 3-parameter models is considerably better than observed for the 2-parameter bi-exponential model in the adjacent biFME folder.
+Convergence of the 2- and 3-parameter models is considerably better than the 2-parameter bi-exponential model in the adjacent biFME folder.

-Parameter estimate correlations of these two models are
+Parameter correlations of these models are

 ![](outs/pairsMCMC2.png)